matfournier/glog/README.md

 on the mechanics of the [Glog Hack by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html) which is licensed under
 [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

+Some default icons courtesy of [Game Icons](https://game-icons.net/) which are CC-BY 3.0 licensed.

 ## Goals

 1. To make Many Rats on a Stick playable in FoundryVTT